jonathan-reisdorf/project-eye/README.md

 ```

-## Client User Script
+## Client User Script (only if you don't use the CustomizedFF.zip file)

-Install the Add-On in Tampermonkey or Greasemonkey and activate it
+Install the user script in Tampermonkey or Greasemonkey and activate it (it's in the client/userscript folder)

 # How to use as a developer

 Once the initial run has been done, you can simply call `start_everything.cmd` to get everything started and running.